 Mr. Franco has also preserved the former Harbor House Inn as a six unit condominium development.
 As co-founder of the Greenwich Point Conservancy he was instrumental in the restoration of the Innis Arden Cottage, the Old Barn and the Feake-Ferris House, which is the oldest house in Greenwich.

-Elizabeth Dempsey, a neighbor of the proposed Milbrook Crossing development who lives on Hillside Rd said after 20 years she knew what it is like to live in and own property in a flood plane.
+Elizabeth Dempsey, a neighbor of the proposed Milbrook Crossing development who lives on Hillside Rd said after 20 years she knew what it is like to live in and own property in a floodplain.

 “Someone also has to care about the contamination and back flow onto our properties,” Elizabeth Dempsey, Hillside Rd homeowner